“This American Life”, Toothaches and Tylenol

 Is it any wonder that my wife got me my first iPod and earphone set?
 I can listen to podcasts any time during the night, and as you can imagine, my wife just LOVES this arrangement so much better.

 This weekend I listened to “This American Life”, episode 505: Use only as directed.
 In case you haven’t heard of “This American Life”, it’s a weekly radio show out of Chicago hosted by Ira Glass.
 The radio program is all about stories.
 Ira has a gift, the gift of storytelling.
 As of this writing, “This American Life” is the #1 podcast in the Apple’s iTunes store.

 In this weeks episode, he tells a story about Tylenol or acetaminophen.
 I knew of the adult limit of 4 grams per day; I also knew that Extra strength Tylenol has 650 mg of acetaminophen.
 I also knew that it was hard on your liver.
 However, what I didn’t realize was how hard it can be on your system if you take too much of it.

 But all that said, it is very easy to overdose on acetaminophen.
 Over 150 people in the United States die on average every year from accidentally taking too much of the drug.
 150 people.
 That data comes from the federal government, from the Centers for Disease Control and Prevention.
 Federal government data also shows that every year, 78,000 people land in the emergency room and over 33,000 people are hospitalized either from intentional or unintentional overdoses of the drug.

-Wow, 150 deaths, and 78,000 in the emergency room and 33,000 people hospitilized from misusing the product.
+Wow, 150 deaths, and 78,000 in the emergency room and 33,000 people hospitalized from misusing the product.
 Those are the ones that were counted.
-I wonder how many people just got plain sick, and just rode it out, and never went in the hospital to get checked.
+I wonder how many people just got plain sick, and just rode it out, and never went to the hospital to get checked.